JPatryk13/web-dev-site-2021/README.md

   - [ ] Ensure you have a domain
   - [ ] Deploy files to the server
   - [ ] Get SSL certificate
-  - [ ] Test the website for public access from multiple devices though https protocol
+  - [ ] Test the website for public access from multiple devices through https protocol

 ## Stack:
  - Docker